christopher-wolff/fax/README.md

-# Fax: A functional neural network library based on JAX
+# Fax: A functional neural network library built on JAX

 ## Installing